LSBA Home

 Mr. Collin R Melancon

-Collin R. Melancon is a partner/owner of Mansfield Melancon Injury Lawyers in New Orleans.
+Collin R. Melancon is a partner/owner at Mansfield Melancon Personal Injury Lawyers in New Orleans.
+He represents injured clients throughout Louisiana and focuses his work on representing crime victims who were sexually abused.
 He received a bachelor’s degree in international studies in 2011 from Louisiana State University and his JD degree in 2015 from Loyola University College of Law.
 He was admitted to practice in Louisiana in 2015.

-Melancon previously served as the District 1 representative on the Louisiana State Bar Association’s (LSBA) Young Lawyers Division (YLD) Council and is the YLD representative on the Louisiana Judicial Council.
-He has been a speaker for several conferences and CLEs, including the Louisiana Young Lawyers Conference, the Bridging the Gap CLE program and the LSBA Professionalism CLE.
+Melancon previously served as secretary and as the District 1 representative on the Louisiana State Bar Association’s (LSBA) Young Lawyers Division (YLD) Council.
+He is the YLD representative on the Louisiana Judicial Council.
+He has been a speaker for several conferences and CLEs, including the Louisiana Young Lawyers Conference and the LSBA Professionalism CLE program.

-He is a member of the New Orleans Bar Association and the Louisiana Association for Justice.
-He served on the Planning Committee for the Pro Bono Project’s Justice for All Ball in 2019.
-He was recognized as a Louisiana Super Lawyer “Rising Star” from 2020-2023.
+He is a member of the New Orleans Bar Association and the Louisiana Association for Justice and helped plan the Pro Bono Project’s Justice for All Ball in 2019.
+He has been named a Louisiana Super Lawyers “Rising Star” from 2020 to 2024 in personal injury law.

-Melancon and his wife, Jillian Melancon, have been married for five years and have one child together.
+Melancon and his wife, Jillian Melancon, have been married for five years and have one son.

 318 Harrison Ave